 Metal units can also create a dangerous situation in these electrical emergencies whereas you could safely weather a storm in one made of composite materials.

 7. Low Maintenance Costs

 When comparing the cost of maintenance, our PVC composite materials win over traditional materials like wood and metal.
 This is in large part because they don’t require any protective coating and single parts can be replaced easily.

 As mentioned before, metals are coated in zinc to keep them from rusting.
 PVC composite materials require painting regularly with anti-corrosive paint.

 Wood, when exposed to the elements, can rot, needing treatment to avoid falling apart.

 8. Low Manufacturing Costs

 Composites have low petroleum-based content.
 This means they’re not subject to price inflation as in petroleum-based products so the price stays more consistent over time.

 Beyond that, the manufacturing process itself is often cheaper.
-One way manufacturing costs are cut is by combining several previously-assembled parts into a single component.
+Cutting manufacturing costs are combining several previously-assembled parts into a single component.

 There’s also a limited amount of post-processing and additional machinery needed after the initial molding is complete.
-The elimination of these extra steps helps cut costs that get passed onto you.
+By eliminating these extra steps, that can help cut costs that get passed down.